CubeX-MC/CubeXApp/README.md

 # CubeXApp
-This is a repository to orginazie and priority the do to list for app creation
+- This is a repository to organize and priority the do-to list for app creation.

+## 🚀 Goal of the APP
+** Create bridge, and connection between players, empower user stickiness**

+## 🚀 Use-case prioirty
+**

 ## Main functions / structures
 - Homepage / navigation page